Our Reformed Heritage

 What we call “bravery” can be caused by very different inner motives.
 Some appear to be brave because they’re foolish and fortunate.
-Though they charge into unwise and dangerous situations, God in his providence spares some of those undeserving fools, and may even use them to accomplish good things.
+Though they charge into unwise and dangerous situations, God in his providence spares some of them from harm, and may even use them to accomplish good things.
 But foolishness is not courage, it’s not real bravery.

-Some brave acts are done to impress others.
-Ironically, in a sense, this kind of bravery is a symptom of deep cowardice.
+Some “brave” acts are done to impress others.
+But that kind of bravery is just an attempt to prove yourself to someone, or to yourself.
 The person is driven to do dangerous things because of an inability to face what he is.
 Rather than to be ordinary, average, or unappreciated, they take risks for self-promotion.
-That kind of behavior can hardly be called courageous.

-The most noble bravery comes from deep convictions of things more important than what harm may come along.
+Real bravery comes from deep commitment to things more important than the harm we face.
 The brave person faces dangers because he sees things at risk that are greater than his own comfort and safety.

 The Committed Christian has an additional motive for bravery.
-Once he knows what must be done, he moves without fear because he has been given this conviction by the work of the Holy Spirit in his heart.
-He has been changed by the work of Jesus Christ who died in his place restoring him to fellowship with God.
+He knows what must be done, and he moves ahead without fear because he’s been given this conviction by the work of the Holy Spirit in his heart.
+He has been changed by the work of Christ who died in his place restoring him to fellowship with God.
 He knows that in whatever he faces, when he honors his Creator and Lord, God is with him.